 Wake up and smell the coffee

-I feel lucky to live in such a beautiful part of the world, and taking a walk around my home in Dyffryn Nantlle, towards Nantlle lake and down to the slate quarries always reminds me how amazing nature and its seasons is.
+I feel lucky to live in such a beautiful part of the world, and taking a walk around my home in Dyffryn Nantlle, towards Llyn Nantlle and down to the slate quarries always reminds me how amazing nature and its seasons is.